kKapalka/chat-room/readme.md

 - Password Textfields are now properly hiding the input

--Low-level databas logic is now moved to different class
+-Low-level database logic is now moved to different classes

 Functionality (as of 23.12.2017):